Cosmic Crisp: Marketing and popularity

 A campaign worth $10 million was funded by Washington State through the Washington Apple Commission and other agencies to promote the new apple variety, using the taglines "Imagine the Possibilities" and "The Apple of Big Dreams".
 Said to be the largest marketing campaign in the history of the apple industry, it included payments to social media influencers and a partnership with a touring children's production of Johnny Appleseed.
 The term "Cosmic Crisp" is trademarked.

-The apples went on sale for the first time in late 2019, beginning with a QFC store in University Village, Seattle, on December 1, 2019.
+The apples went on sale for the first time in late 2019, beginning with a QFC supermarket in University Village, Seattle, on December 1, 2019.
 Demand subsequently grew by a large margin.
 By the 2020s, the Cosmic Crisp had become one of the most cultivated and most sold apple varieties in the United States.
 According to the US Apple Association, the Cosmic Crisp continues to see growth in the American market as of the mid-2020s, as consumer demand continues to favor premium apple varieties.
 By 2025, enough Cosmic Crisp apple trees have been planted for the variety to be available all year round.

 Since its commercial introduction, the Cosmic Crisp has quickly joined the ranks of the ten most-produced apple varieties in the United States.

 Outside of the United States, the Cosmic Crisp has seen high sales in Canada, Taiwan, Mexico, and Vietnam; these countries accounted for 96% of all exports of the variety during the 2021–22 crop season.
 In Mexico, the Cosmic Crisp has seen steady growth in sales despite the enduring popularity of the Red Delicious and expanding market share of the Gala.
 Cosmic Crisp apples are also sold in Spain, Italy, and Germany, with marketing campaigns aimed at young urban residents.

 The cultivar has seen strong and increasing sales since its launch.
 From 2019 to 2025, production grew by more than 20 times, as measured in 42-pound bushels.
 It surpassed the McIntosh in US production in 2021.
 In the 2024–2025 season, the Cosmic Crisp was the sixth most-produced apple variety grown in the United States, comprising 6% of the country's annual production, according to the USApple Association.
 Some farmers and industry insiders predict that the Cosmic Crisp will soon overtake the Honeycrisp in popularity.
 Indeed, some orchardists have been making the switch from the Honeycrisp to newer varieties, including the Cosmic Crisp.
+Growers hope that the Cosmic Crisp will help revitalize the apple industry, which has been facing low demand and prices, as well as rising labor and other costs.